Pooja Shah, Chair

 headshot of Brandon BelfordBrandon Belford

-Brandon is an operations, public policy, and finance professional with experience in management and implementation roles in both the private and public sector.
+Brandon is an operations, strategy, public policy, and finance professional with 20+ years experience on Wall Street, in the Obama White House, and in Silicon Valley.
 He holds an MBA from The Wharton School at the University of Pennsylvania and a BS in Business Administration from the University of North Carolina at Chapel Hill.
-Brandon was born and raised in Flint, Michigan, is an avid sports fan, fitness enthusiast, and traveler.
+Brandon was born and raised in Flint, Michigan and lives outside of New York City with his wife and two daughters.

 Leslie Boissiere